Higher order Riesz transforms on noncompact symmetric spaces: Preliminaries

 The second inequality follows from the first, for $A^+(x^{-1})=-\si\,A^+(x)$, where $\si$ is the element of the Weyl group that maps the negative Weyl chamber $-{\fra^+}$ to the positive Weyl chamber~${\fra^+}$. \end{proof}

 For every positive $r$ we define

 The set $B_r$ is the inverse image under the canonical projection $\pi:G \to \BX$ of the ball $B_r(o)$ in the symmetric space $\BX$.
 Thus, a function $f$ on $\BX$ is supported in $B_r(o)$ if and only if, as a $K$--right-invariant function on $G$, is supported in $B_r$.
-We shall use the following properties of the sets defined above \cite[Proposition 4]{A2}.